 However, I am not sure that most users of Linux these days are actually into all of that sharing and caring stuff.
 I think that its mostly about everything being free and easily downloadable from the internet.
 Mankind is self-centered as a whole.
 All of us are in a our own race for survival.
 So the mentality is that if something is free, grab it, use it and don’t give it another second thought.

 I won’t get into Linux’s history and stuff.
 All that was and is covered in previous articles as well as numerous other forums and blogs.
-While Linux as a whole is a great system, the communities behind it leave something to be desired.
+While Linux as a whole is a great system, the communities behind it leave something to be desired; religious distro wars, etc.

 Bryan Lunduke has a great presentation that he has been doing for a few years now called “Linux Sucks”.

-The main idea behind the presentation is to review the reasons why Linux has claimed the market share it should have; especially since it is free.
+The main idea behind the presentation is to review the reasons why Linux hasn’t claimed the market share it should have; especially since it is free.